LucasIsntCoding/low-latency-trading-engine/README.md

 ## Limitations

 This is not a production trading system.
 It does not implement exchange-native protocols, real exchange connectivity, regulatory compliance checks, deterministic replay of real packets, market-impact modelling, or colocated deployment concerns.

-## Academic and resume use

-Do not list this as a project unless you can explain and modify it.
-In interviews, be transparent that it is a simulator built for learning systems design, not a live trading system.